 Hire a camera drone operator:

-- For weekend hobbyists: The operators are the owner of 10 videos at the most with skills totally self-taught and little editing experience.
+- For weekend hobbyists: The operators are the owners of 10 videos at the most with skills totally self-taught and little editing experience.
 They use an inexpensive drone with a 1080P camera, so amateurish products are expected.
 The cost of hiring them is restricted to about $150.

-- For part-time operators: The operators have produced a total of 10-20 high-definition videos with commercial grade drones (valued between $1,500 and $5,000).
+- For part-time operators: The operators have produced a total of 10-20 high-definition videos with commercial-grade drones (valued between $1,500 and $5,000).
 They have some remote control experience and photo editing knowledge but not complicated editing equipment.
 A video of 3-4 minutes is expected to cost you from $150 to $600.

 - For professional operators: As remote control specialists, they have collected a portfolio of more than 25 videos.
-With the aid of professional grade drones and sophisticated editing equipment, their experience will not let you down.
+With the aid of professional-grade drones and sophisticated editing equipment, their experience will not let you down.
 However, the cost is rather high.
 A 3-4 minute video is normally charged at $500 to $2,000.

 - For professional operator teams: A team typically consists of a photographer with a professional portfolio and a drone operator specialized in the remote control.
-They use multiple professional grade drones exclusively designed for both exterior and interior shots.
-Professional grade camera for videotaping and sophisticated editing equipment are also available.
+They use multiple professional grade drones designed exclusively for both exterior and interior shots.
+Professional-grade camera for videotaping and sophisticated editing equipment are also available.
 Invest at least $1,000 and you can create a buzz for listings.

 Tips for Buying a Good Drone